The judging team

-Oz Clarke’s extensive knowledge and experience will be put to good use in his role as Godfather – the link between the judging panels and the co-chair team.
+Charles Metcalfe’s extensive knowledge and experience will be put to good use in his role as Godfather – the link between the judging panels and the co-chair team.
 The panel chairs will be able to call on him for advice on wines, styles and faults.
 He will also be the arbiter in times of impasse in deliberations.

 IWC China Judges

 Judging is collegiate, which means at any one time a number of experienced experts are tasting and discussing the wines.
 At the helm of the judges are three Chairmen, each of them leaders in their field.
 Between them, they taste every single medal-winning wine, ensuring that only the best succeed.
 The majority of judges will be from China or based in Asia and familiar with the local palate.
 They will be supported by some of the most knowledgeable and trusted international IWC judges, including Sarah Abbott MW, Charles Metcalfe, Peter McCombie MW, Jennifer Docherty MW, Richard Bampfield MW, Brendan Heath and world-famous wine writer Oz Clarke.

 Sarah Abbott has worked in the wine trade for 15 years, and became a Master of Wine in 2008.
 She comes from a noisy family of food-obsessed restaurateurs, and it is their heritage of gluttony and curiosity that inspired her passion for wine, and for sharing its joys.
 She is the director of Swirl, a wine events and education company, and a wine writer and judge.
 Sarah also works with companies in the wine trade, advising on wine sourcing, and marketing and communications strategy.